Contents

 So what is algorithmic control and what are the specific risks for gig workers?
 In the ride-share and delivery industries specifically, the means of algorithmic management of greatest concern to us include the following:

 The management decisions above are mostly automated or semi-automated with limited human intervention.
 Business models of the gig economy rely on mass automation of management decisions and workplace supervision.
-While some employers are reticent on this point, Deliveroo has been quite forthright about it in their rider privacy policy
+While some employers are reticent on this point, Deliveroo has been quite forthright about it in their rider privacy policy:

 “Given the volume of deliveries we deal with, we use automated systems to make the automated decisions described above as they provide a more accurate, fair and efficient way of identifying suspected fraud, preventing repeated breaches of your Supplier Agreement and limiting the negative impact on our service.
 Human checks would simply not be possible in the timeframes and given the volumes of deliveries that we deal with.”